A Dirichlet Regression Model for Compositional Data with Zeros: Introduction

-Section 2 describes the Dirichlet regression with a parametrization of the Dirichlet distribution.
-The problem of zeros is briefly discussed in Section 3.
-In the same Section the adjustment of the log-likelihood of the Dirichlet regression is described leading to two models.
-The effect of zeros is also discussed and some diagnostics are suggested.
-In Section 4 we compare the zero adjusted Dirichlet models with two other models, using real data examples and finally, conclusions in Section 5 close this paper.
+Dirichlet regression when zeros are not present using a parametrization of the Dirichlet distribution is reviewed in Section 2.
+The general problem of zeros in the analysis of compositional data is briefly discussed in Section 3.
+In the same Section the adjustment of the log-likelihood of the Dirichlet regression model needed to handle zeros is described and two final models are presented.
+In Section 4 we compare the zero adjusted Dirichlet regression models with two other models, using real-life data examples as well as small scale simulation studies to assess the performance of the Dirichlet models.
+A discussion of the advantages and limitations of our methodology in the context of related work is presented in Section 5, as well as some research directions for compositional data regression.
+Section 6 closes the paper with some final conclusions.